jonshiach/graphics-notes/_sources/_pages/01_Basic_shapes.md

 ::::

 Here we have specified vertex 0 is pure red, vertex 1 is pure green and vertex 2 is pure blue.
-If you refresh your web browser you should see that the red triangle is black and skewed, where it appears that the top vertex has been moved to the right-hand edge of the canvas ({ref}`skewed-triangle-figure`).
+If you refresh your web browser you should see that the red triangle is black and skewed, where it appears that the top vertex has been moved to the right-hand edge of the canvas ({numref}`skewed-triangle-figure`).
 The reason why its skewed is that when we told WebGL how to read the vertex buffer using `gl.vertexAttribPointer(colourLocation, 3, gl.FLOAT, false, 0, 0);`.
-This means that WebGL is expected no gaps between the vertex co-ordinate data since the `stride` input (the second to last input) is `0`, so it thinks the 3 vertex co-ordinates are $(-0.5, -0.5, 0)$, $(1, 0, 0)$ and $(0.5, -0.5, 0)$.
+This means that WebGL is expected no gaps between the vertex co-ordinate data since the stride input (the second to last input) is `0`, so it thinks the 3 vertex co-ordinates are $(-0.5, -0.5, 0)$, $(1, 0, 0)$ and $(0.5, -0.5, 0)$.

 ```{figure} ../_images/01_skewed_triangle.png
 :width: 80%